ssbmars/bn4-patching/readme.md

 	"Binted"
 	end
 }
+etc...
 ```
 When copying a text archive, not all scripts need to be included.
 Any script that gets excluded will simply remain unmodified.
-Scripts can also look like this.
-Note the difference in the name directly following the script number (mmbn4 vs mmbn4s):
+Scripts can also look like this:
 ```
 @archive 74C670
 @size 256